 The research will be comprised of the following four actions:

-- Improve understanding the specific media literacy needs and experiences of groups with specific media needs
+- Improve understanding of the specific media literacy needs and experiences of groups with specific media needs.

 Lecturer on Education at Harvard Graduate School of Education